Hanscity/foundation/linux/ubuntu1804.md

 If you would like to compile PHP from source as opposed to relying on package maintainers, here's a list of packages, and commands you can run

+SIEP 0:
+Don't use root,Because of Composer's warning(Do not run Composer as root/super user!
+See https://getcomposer.org/root for details);

 STEP 1:
 sudo apt-get install autoconf build-essential curl libtool \
   libssl-dev libcurl4-openssl-dev libxml2-dev libreadline7 \